 The purpose of this study is to explore this pericope and make sense of it.

-Is the tree to be taken as figurative for a prophet and the fruit as
+Is the tree to be taken as figurative for a prophet and the fruit as figurative for teaching?

 Who is Jesus referring to here?
 Scripture says false prophets (figuratively bad tree).
 The natural assumption would be to understand Jesus to be, by implication, referring to false teaching with the view that the “bad fruit” is the false teaching and the "bad tree" is the false teacher.
 The logic goes something like this: You can recognize a false teacher by his false teaching.
 But is this the best way to understand this pericope?
 If it were then, it would pose problems with verses 17 and 18 in effect saying: Every good prophet teaches true teaching and cannot teach false teaching.
 Likewise the inverse would be true that every false prophet must teach false teaching and cannot teach true teaching.
 But from experience I think we can agree that good folks don't always teach true teaching, sometimes they are in error.